cgpeanut/smartPension/README.md

 4. Configure AWS CLI s3 backend to store terraform statefiles, refer to the README.pdf file for more details.

-5. Create a Persisting Terraform State in S3 backend using AWS CLI (requirement #3).
+5. Create a persistence backend using AWS s3 bucket using AWS CLI for Terrafrom statefiles (requirement #3).

 	# cd $HOME/code/smartPension
 	# aws configure (input your credentials)
 	# aws s3api create-bucket --bucket smartpensionpersistantbucket1005